lupyuen/lupyuen.github.io/src/iot.md

 [(LoRaWAN Keys and EUIs are defined here)](https://github.com/Lora-net/LoRaMac-node/blob/master/src/peripherals/soft-se/se-identity.h)

-We start the __Transmit Timer__ that will transmit a LoRaWAN Data Packet (after we have joined the LoRaWAN Network)...
+We start the __Transmit Timer__ that will send a LoRaWAN Data Packet at periodic intervals (right after we join the LoRaWAN Network)...

 ```zig
   // Set the Transmit Timer